From Audacity Development Manual

 - prevents losing sight of a selection edge when making loops

-- makes it easier to listen repeatedlty from a particular start point without its visible surroundings changing.
+- makes it easier to listen repeatedly from a particular start point without its visible surroundings changing.

 This preference may also be turned on and off during playback using the Timeline right-click menu.

-- Automatically fit tracks vertically zoomed: Tracks will be automatically resized to fit in the vertical space of the project window if possible.
+- Auto-fit track height: Tracks will be automatically resized to fit in the vertical space of the project window if possible.
 All tracks that have not been collapsed using the Track Collapse Button or Collapse All Tracks menu item are resized so that each separate waveform has the same height.
 Accordingly mono tracks will have the same height as each other and stereo tracks will have the same height as each other (twice the height of the mono tracks).

 - Default view mode: Choose the default view for all newly-created audio tracks.
 The choices are the same as those available in the Audio Track Dropdown Menu.